iaminawe/boa-vagrant/README.md

 1.)
 Initial Vagrant Up builds the server
 2.)
 Edit the Vagrantfile and uncomment the shared folder code.
 3.)
 From the project folder - vagrant ssh in
 4.)
-Run "sudo /etc/init.d/vboxadd setup", then type "exit" to logout the guest system 5.)
+Run "  sudo /etc/init.d/vboxadd setup", then type "exit" to logout the guest system 5.)
 Run vagrant reload to start vagrant and mount folder 6.)
 Type admin password when requested
 7.)
 You can now make a test file in the VM static folder and check it appears in the host platforms folder